-- a.
-Within thirty (30) days of receipt of funds, Grantee will provide the Stewardship Council with evidence of deposit of the Endowment Monitoring and Stewardship Funds into an account which shall be restricted solely for the purpose of funding Grantee's costs for the stewardship and monitoring of conservation easements on the Watershed Properties and shall be treated as a non-wasting endowment such that only earnings on the principal of the Endowment Monitoring and Stewardship Funds can be used by Grantee to cover the costs and expenses detailed in Sections 5 and 6 below for any Watershed Property conservation easement. - b.
+a.
+Within thirty (30) days of receipt of funds, Grantee will provide the Stewardship Council with evidence of deposit of the Endowment Monitoring and Stewardship Funds into an account which shall be restricted solely for the purpose of funding Grantee's costs for the stewardship and monitoring of conservation easements on the Watershed Properties and shall be treated as a non-wasting endowment such that only earnings on the principal of the Endowment Monitoring and

+Stewardship Funds can be used by Grantee to cover the costs and expenses detailed in Sections 5 and 6 below for any Watershed Property conservation easement.

+- b.
 Within thirty (30) days of receipt of funds, Grantee will provide the Stewardship Council with evidence of deposit of the General Monitoring and Stewardship Funds and the Defense and Enforcement Funds into an account which shall be restricted to the stewardship, monitoring, and legal defense or enforcement of the conservation easements held by the Grantee, including but not limited to the Conservation Easement on the Property.
-This account is not required to be non-wasting.
+This account is not required to be nonwasting.
 Notwithstanding the right of Grantee to deposit the Monitoring and Stewardship Funds and the Defense and Enforcement Funds into a single account, the use of each type of funds is restricted as provided in Section 3 above. - c.
 The requirement to provide evidence of deposit will be satisfied when Grantee submits to the Stewardship Council the form attached as Exhibit B. - 5.
 Conservation Easement Monitoring.
 From and after the Effective Date, Grantee agrees to conduct regular monitoring of the Property to ensure compliance with the terms of the Conservation Easement.
 Grantee shall conduct on-site monitoring of the Property not less than annually to assess compliance with the terms and conditions of the Conservation Easement and note any material changes to the Property compared to the baseline documentation report and prior monitoring reports.
 Upon written request, the Stewardship Council or its designee shall be permitted to accompany the Grantee on its monitoring visits and to receive a copy of any monitoring report prepared by Grantee.
-Permissible uses of the Endowment Monitoring and Stewardship Funds shall include, but not be limited to: - a.
+Permissible uses of the General Monitoring and Stewardship Funds and the Monitoring and Stewardship Endowment shall include: - a.
 Regular on-site inspection and monitoring to ensure that the terms of conservation easements on the Watershed Properties are being met; - b.
 Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the property which is subject to the easement, and other documentation related to the conservation easement and the Watershed Property; - c.
-Payments for staff, consultants and attorney time necessary to carry out Grantee's stewardship responsibilities with regard to the conservation easements on the Watershed Properties;
+Payments for staff, consultants and attorney time necessary to carry out Grantee's stewardship responsibilities with regard to the conservation easements on the Watershed Properties; - d.
+Communications with the fee title owner of the Watershed Property which is subject to the easement regarding the provisions of the conservation easement and planned or completed activities on the lands to be performed or allowed by the fee title owner or a licensee/lessee; - e.
+Responding to any inquiries or concerns raised by entities that have leases or licenses on the Watershed Property or other stakeholders who have an interest in ensuring the beneficial public values are protected. - f.
+Payment of premiums charged for General Liability insurance coverage on the Property.